flucoma/flucoma-docs/doc/RobustScale.rst

    :arg dataSet: The :fluid-obj:`DataSet` to determine the statistics of.

-   :arg action: A function to run when processing is complete

    Compute the scaling factors from a :fluid-obj:`DataSet` for later.

 :message transform: